Destroying superconductivity in thin films with an electric field

 This latter observation strongly supports the idea that the SFE emerges from an interplay between the small electric field penetration length $\lambda_E$ and the much larger superconducting coherence length $\xi_0$.
 This has an interesting interpretation in terms of the renormalization group.
 The naive scaling dimension of the couplings $\beta_1$ and $\beta_2$ shows that these terms are marginal in $d=2$ dimensions and irrelevant for $d>2$.
 When $L\simeq\xi_0$, and the material is effectively two dimensional, there can be a phase transition as the $\beta$-corrections are important for defining the low energy behaviour of the Effective Field Theory (EFT).
 This numerical and theoretical analysis also explains why these kinds of phase transition have never been seen in extended three dimensional samples.

 \emph{Electron tunneling \textemdash} Up to this point we have compared predictions of our modified GL model, \eqref{Eq:Freenergy} and \eqref{Eq:Permittivitydependence}, with the published experimental data.
-Here, we discuss a new experiment to test the presented theory.
+Here, we discuss what the presented theory predicts in a tunneling experiment.

 The tunneling between two different superconductors separated by a tunnel junction gives access to information about the density of states $N(\mathcal{E})$ \cite{tinkham2004introduction}, where $\mathcal{E}$ is the energy.
-In this case one can think about two pieces of identical superconductive material separated by an insulating barrier, with the electric field applied only to one side.
+In this case one can think about two pieces of identical superconducting material separated by an insulating barrier, with the electric field applied only to one side.
 We assume that the superconductor excitations are locally in a Fermi distribution.
 Furthermore, we expect the functional dependence of the density of states to be very similar to the standard BCS case.
 This follows from the expectation that any deviations from the BCS density of states are induced, in this case, by inhomogeneities in $\Delta$.
-Said inhomogeneities however are, in our situation, small - order 1 $\%$ - and appear only near the boundaries of the sample (see fig.~2 in \cite{SM}).
-As such, only negligible deviations from the form of the $\Delta(z) = \Delta_0$ density of states are expected \footnote{This has also been observed in more dramatic deviations of $\Delta$ from its constant value such as around vortical defects \cite{PhysRevLett.62.3089}.} and thus we assume that $N(\mathcal{E}) = |\mathcal{E}| / \sqrt{|\mathcal{E}^2-\Delta^2|}$.
+Said inhomogeneities however are, in our situation, small - order 1 $\%$ - and appear only near the boundaries of the sample (see fig.~\ref{Fig:data1}a in the Appendix).
+As such, only negligible deviations from the form of the $\Delta(z) = \Delta_0$ density of states are expected \footnote{This has also been observed in stronger deviations of $\Delta$ from its constant value, as around vortical defects \cite{PhysRevLett.62.3089}.} and thus we assume that $N(\mathcal{E}) = |\mathcal{E}| / \sqrt{|\mathcal{E}^2-\Delta^2|}$.
 The applied electric field $E$ does however modify the gap ($\Delta=\Delta_{\mathrm{av.}}(E_0)$) and thus the value, if not the form, of the density of states.

 When the superconductor-superconductor junction is subject to a external voltage $V$, the tunneling current is given by \cite{tinkham2004introduction}: